psychemedia/storytelling-notes/matty_groves.md

 He lifted up the sheet ;

-“ How now, how now, thou little Musgrave, Doest thou find my lady sweet ? ”
+" How now, how now, thou little Musgrave, Doest thou find my lady sweet ? "

-** I find her sweet,” quoth little Musgrave,
+** I find her sweet," quoth little Musgrave,

-“ The more : 'tis to my pain ;
+" The more : 'tis to my pain ;

-I would gladly give three hundred pounds That I were on yonder plain.”
+I would gladly give three hundred pounds That I were on yonder plain."

 ** Arise, arise, thou little Musgrave,